AlexJReid/blog/content/posts/local-api/index.md

 Suppose the system you are working on consists of hundreds of discrete services with a spiderweb of dependencies.
 If you are unlucky and need to get a complete environment running to try out your proposed changes, you might be faced with the task of spinning _everything_ up locally or within a new cloud provider account.
 This is costly and probably too much work, so you might be inclined to simply YOLO and deploy to a test or staging environment, potentially breaking things for other users.
 You will likely suffer from a slow feedback loop with every single change requiring a build and deploy.

-An alternative is to _patch in_ a new implementation of your service from your local environment into a full fat test environment.
-Let us explore how.
+An alternative idea is to _patch in_ a new implementation of your service from your local environment into a full fat test environment.
+I have had some ideas on how this might work.
+Note that it is just an experiment.
+Your mileage may vary.

-This approach is based on a service mesh, which is a way of connecting services together to build a secure, observable and maliable system.
+My approach is based on a service mesh: a way of connecting services together to build a secure, observable and maliable system.
 A service mesh consists of a control plane that accepts configuration changes and _reifies_ them into dynamically applied configuration a data plane.
 The data plane actually does the work of serving the requests.
 In this example Consul is the control plane and Envoy Proxy is the data plane.
 [HashiCorp introduce the concepts more fully in this video](https://www.consul.io/docs/connect).

 Consul has a [set of configuration entries](https://www.consul.io/docs/connect/l7-traffic) that can be used to control where a request is sent.
 It allows us to form subsets of services based on deployment attributes and then route to them, based on the attributes of an incoming HTTP request.

 ## A contrived scenario
-I have a service that defines `/message` which simply returns `Hello world!!!`.
+Imagine that we have a service that defines `/message` which simply returns `Hello world!!!`.
 This service also implements subresources `/message/lower` and `/message/upper` that returns lower and uppercase representations of the same string.

 ```
 $ curl http://some-service.test-env-1.mycompany.com/message